I am an Art Psychotherapist - HCPC Registered.

 Practice in art therapy / art psychotherapy requires "a coherent approach" (HCPC, 2023).
 My 'coherent approach' features a coherent whole which has:

-an integrative framework (the trunk & branches) which, in my case, is 'trauma-informed pluralistic art psychotherapy & psychotherapy' (Sibbett, 2003, 2014, 2016, 2019), a synthesis of pluralistic counselling / psychotherapy (Cooper & McLeod, 2011, 2015; McLeod, 2015, 2018; McLeod & Sundet, 2016; Cooper & Dryden, 2016), trauma informed care principles (SAMHSA, 2014; Sweeney et al, 2016)., and Clarkson's (1995, 2003) five relationship integrative psychotherapeutic framework.
-This framework gives the guiding rationale for practice, i.e. for why, when and how I use and integrate the various:
+a core integrative framework (the trunk & branches) which, in my case, is a synthesis of pluralistic counselling / psychotherapy (Cooper & McLeod, 2011, 2015; McLeod, 2015, 2018; McLeod & Sundet, 2016; Cooper & Dryden, 2016) and trauma-informed care principles (SAMHSA, 2014; Sweeney et al, 2016).
+It also draws on Clarkson's (1995, 2003) five relationship integrative psychotherapeutic framework.

-This is based on a relational integrative model of health, grounded in eco-biopsychosocial and systemic models, earth-caring values, and common factors research.
+My art psychotherapy approach is based on a relational integrative model of health, grounded in eco-biopsychosocial and systemic models, earth-caring values, and common factors research.
 It is a humanistic approach, informed by other evidence-based theories such as psychodynamic and attachment, systems, ecopsychology etc. It also encompasses eco practice: promoting eco-creativity and a reciprocal caring relationship with and for the rest of Nature.

-I mainly use a metaphor or symbol of a tree to represent coherent approach featuring a coherent whole with its governance CORE supporting and nourishing an integrative framework guiding the diverse ELEMENTS of evidence-based theories and associated practices.
+I mainly use a metaphor or symbol of a tree to represent coherent approach featuring a coherent whole with its governance foundation supporting and nourishing an integrative framework guiding the diverse ELEMENTS of evidence-based theories and associated practices.

 See Pluralistic Art Psychotherapy & Psychotherapy for more details.